 It has been a privilege to make my living teaching the wonderful undergraduate students of Canisius College.

-As a teacher, I am a story teller, and whenever possible, a story maker.
-That is because I have come to recognize the inefficiency of long lectures crammed with facts.
-Instead I have learned to take advantage of the fact that we humans have a far better system for episodic memory than for semantic memory.
+As a teacher, I have come to recognize the inefficiency of long lectures crammed with facts.
+Instead I take advantage of the fact that we humans have a far better system for episodic memory than for semantic memory.
 So my approach is to tie as many lessons as possible to first-hand experiences for the students, or at least to vicarious experiences via stories.
 I have found that it is the episodic memories of experiences that students actually retain years later, and it is very gratifying that they also often recall the academic lessons that were tied to them.

 My track record so far includes: